 Effective 0001 hr local time, September 13, 2020, through March 31, 2021.

 End Further Info

 Start Supplemental Information

 Regulations governing fishing activity in the Sea Scallop Access Areas can be found in 50 CFR 648.59 and 648.60.
-These regulations authorize vessels issued a valid Limited Access General Category (LAGC) Individual Fishing Quota (IFQ) scallop permit to fish in the Closed Area I Scallop Access Area under specific conditions, including a total of 571 trips that may be taken during the 2019 fishing year.
-Section 648.59(g)(3)(iii) requires the NMFS Greater Atlantic Regional Administrator to close the Closed Area I Scallop Access Area to LAGC IFQ permitted vessels for the remainder of the fishing year once the allowed number of trips for fishing year 2019 are projected to be taken.
+These regulations authorize vessels issued a valid Limited Access General Category (LAGC) Individual Fishing Quota (IFQ) scallop permit to fish in the Closed Area I Scallop Access Area under specific conditions, including a total of 571 trips that may be taken during the 2020 fishing year.
+Section 648.59(g)(3)(iii) requires the Closed Area I Scallop Access Area to be closed to LAGC IFQ permitted vessels for the remainder of the fishing year once the NMFS Greater Atlantic Regional Administrator determines that the allocated number of trips for fishing year 2020 are projected to be taken.